Koverse/documentation/docs/source/usageguide.rst

 Analytics Application Group
 ---------------------------

 The **Analytics Application Group** provides a package of applications which provide abilities to examine big data to uncover hidden patterns, unknown correlations and other useful information that can be used to make better decisions.
 By using the Koverse analytic tools in this application group, data scientists and others can analyze huge volumes of data that conventional analytics and business intelligence solutions can't touch.

 .. image:: /_static/Analytics-Group/Correlation-App-Icon.png
-		:height: 75 px
-		:width: 75 px
                 :align: left

 Correlation Application